-Andrew Sanchez is a specialist on the anthropology of class, labour and corruption, and has conducted ethnographic fieldwork in urban India among industrial workers, trade unionists and entrepreneurs.
+Andrew Sanchez is a Fellow of Wolfson College.
+He is a specialist on the anthropology of class, labour and corruption, and has conducted ethnographic fieldwork in urban India among industrial workers, trade unionists and entrepreneurs.
 His research has explored how the decline of employment security in industrial workplaces relates to criminality in trade unions, corporations and the state.

 Andrew earned his doctorate in anthropology from the London School of Economics and Political Science (LSE) in 2009.
 Prior to joining the University of Cambridge as Lecturer in Social Anthropology in 2016, he held teaching and research posts at the LSE, the Max Planck Institute for Social Anthropology, and the University of Kent.